 They then use some statistical logic to greatly reduce the number of headers needed, in general.
 This is a very cool trick, but since each header is ~80 bytes (or ~160 if merged mined), and since each must be selected somehow, the proof size ends up “in the tens of kilobytes range”.
 The midpoint of this phrase, 50 KB, is about 100 times the size of the the average Bitcoin txn, which (everything included) is about 0.5 Kb.
 So their proof requires a txn to be much larger.

 What we do in drivechain is actually very similar, although it is simpler and better.
 We do use each Bitcoin block to commit to many earlier blocks…after a fashion.
 To do it, we keep a running cumulative total of the ‘ACK count’ for a txn.
-In this way, we get a proof that is much smaller, easier to computer, is robust to changes in difficulty, and is more consistent as it is not constantly changing size as a function of stochastic block hashes.
+In this way, we get a proof that is much smaller, easier to compute, is robust to changes in difficulty, and is more consistent as it is not constantly changing size as a function of stochastic block hashes.
 Both proposals require a new Merkle tree, and both must contain the txn’s inputs and outputs.
 Instead of block headers (tens of KB), Drivechain requires that the TxID itself be included in a block (32 bytes), and then it requires an out-of-block message which might be as small as zero bytes per sidechain per block, or, worst case, is 6 bytes per sidechain per block.
-And, worst case, this message would be required in 100% of blocks for 3 months worth of blocks, for total size of 12096.
-So even worst-case, drivechain’s proof scratches the low-end of the tens of kilobytes range.
-Best case it may be it 39 bytes.
+And, worst case, this message would be required in 100% of blocks for 3 months worth of blocks, for total size of 78840 (to prove 13140 blocks).
+So even in a highly unrealistic worst-case scenario, drivechain’s proof totals 78879 bytes which is also in the tens of kilobytes range.
+Best case it may total 39 bytes.
+And the outcome is not random – the worst case is only possible when miners run amok for no benefit at a cost to themselves.
+So it is reasonable to expect the very best case.

 The security is also vastly superior in drivechain.
 Both approaches fail, and permit miner-theft if 51% attacked.
 However, drivechain holds up better under attack than the skiplist.
 This is mainly due to the drivechain’s slow transparent withdrawal process.
 In drivechain the attempts are delayed substantially before they are ACKed, and the ACKs themselves are slow.
 So it is impossible to conduct a surprise attack, impossible to harass the community writ large with many withdrawal attempts (ie the “mosquito strategy”), and very easy for users to understand that the attack is happening, long before it actually happens.
 Also, each attempt is very simple, one question of ‘Endorse’/’Reject’ – quite comparable to the the March 2013 anti-consensus event.
 Except that the March 2013 event was a sudden surprise, we did not know about it until after it had happened.
 Skiplist-sidechains would also work in this ‘surprising’ way, but in drivechain there are no surprises, because we are given many week’s worth of clear warning that the anti-consensus event will happen.
 Finally, a slow transparent process means that it is impossible for miners to attack the chain and claim that they didn’t know that they were doing so – with transparency, everyone knows, observers as well as the miners themselves.
 So it is a clearer demonstration of malice.